Additional

 registered.
 Acceptance to a Discipline,

 however, be assessed by the ERB.
-Corporate
+Chartered Members of Engineering New Zealand are not eligible

 for registration in Structural Discipline. |